 This is the next possibility, the phone is actually on but the display isn't working.
 The easiest way to check this is to long-press the power button to force it to shut off and then turn it back on.
 You should hear a boot sound or feel a vibration.
 This means your phone is working but you have a display driver or screen problem.

 If you have a PC and a cable to connect your phone, then we have a guide on how to recover the data from your phone.
 As for a broken screen, that's a job for the repair store.

 This is one of the most common reasons a phone won't turn on.
 If you've recently dropped your phone or it has gotten wet, you might have some issues.
 Trying to turn a wet phone on too soon can short circuit your phone and fry it, so if it gets wet, follow our guide on what to do with a water-damaged phone.

-If you started to notice some weirdness, like crashes, restarts or other things that shouldn't happen in the lead-up to your phone no longer turning on, you might just have a software issue that can be fixed by replacing the firmware.
+If you started to notice some weirdness, like crashes, restarts, or other things that shouldn't happen in the lead-up to your phone no longer turning on, you might just have a software issue that can be fixed by replacing the firmware.

-Another rather obvious reason your phone might not turn on is because the battery has simply given up the ghost permanently.
+Another rather obvious reason your phone might not turn on is that the battery has simply given up the ghost permanently.
 This usually happens gradually over time, but it can occasionally happen suddenly, especially if your battery is bloated or leaking.

-If your battery cover is removable, take it out and inspect it for damage, bulges or leaks.
+If your battery cover is removable, take it out and inspect it for damage, bulges, or leaks.
 If you find any, get a new battery pronto and dispose of the old one safely.

 - How to make your Android smartphone's battery last longer